inrae/MSpangepop/README.md

 # MSpangepop

-MSpangepop is a workflow for simulating variation graphs from coalescent simulations.
+MSpangepop is a workflow for simulating pangenome variation graphs from coalescent simulations.
+A github mirror can be found on the [INRAE GitHub space](https://github.com/inrae/MSpangepop).

 ### Documentation
 <div align="center">